Varun-garg/GBU_Timetables/CONTRIBUTING.md

 </pre>

 #### Notes
 1. Please try to make sure changes are as backward compatible as possible.
 With some additional code, app was working fine with Android version 2.1, but with firebase I needed to move to android 2.3 and after updating some libraries lately, it needs Android 4.0.
-Please write code that does not need Android version beyond 4.0.
+So please contribute code that is backward compatible with 4.0 (API Level: 14)

 2. Please don't copy paste code without crediting original authors.
 Include there names in commit messages and in code comments, and I will find appropriate place to add them in application.

-3. Follow commit guidelines as listed later.
+3. Follow commit guidelines as listed in this page.

 ## Issues